E-commerce

 Changing the questionnaire every month: you lose comparability.

-An AI chatbot like Qstomy can ask short questions at the right moment in the journey, classify intentions, and feed your analysis database with less friction than a static form.
-Automation does not replace human review of sensitive topics: it reduces the marginal cost of a continuous customer voice.
-Discover AI chatbot integration on Shopify.
+An AI chatbot like Qstomy can ask short questions at the right moment in the journey, classify intents, and feed your analytics base with less friction than a static form.
+Automation does not replace human review of sensitive themes: it reduces the marginal cost of an ongoing customer voice.
+Discover the AI chatbot integration on Shopify.

 Summary

-Analyzing feedback first means avoiding extreme-response bias and organizing sources; then coding and grouping verbatim comments into themes, as recommended by the Nielsen Norman Group’s work on thematic analysis; finally prioritizing by impact and feasibility, measuring, and communicating.
+Analyzing feedback means first avoiding extreme bias and organizing sources; then coding and grouping verbatims into themes, as recommended by Nielsen Norman Group's work on thematic analysis; finally prioritizing by impact and feasibility, measuring, and communicating.
 The five steps (collection, centralization, analysis, action, measurement) form a loop: without the last one, you never validate whether your changes were useful.

 FAQ

-Which tools should be used to analyze feedback?
+What tools should you use to analyze feedback?

 Spreadsheets and BI tools for aggregation; ticketing software for support; survey solutions for quantitative data.
-Qualitative coding software exists for large volumes; many SMBs succeed with a disciplined spreadsheet and a shared tagging framework.
-Also see the categories described by Shopify: surveys, polls, user testing, sentiment analysis, reviews.
+Qualitative coding software exists for large volumes; many SMBs succeed with a disciplined spreadsheet and a shared tag grid.
+See also the categories described by Shopify: surveys, polls, user testing, sentiment analysis, reviews.

 How do you prioritize without doing everything at once?